-The species is classed as of 'least concern' by IUCN (accessed 03.04.19).
+The species is classed as of 'least concern' by IUCN (accessed 26.08.19).

-The continued increase in annual catches for Kawakawa is likely to have further increased the pressure on the Indian Ocean stock.
-Research emphasis on collating catch per unit effort (CPUE) time series for the main fleets, size compositions and life trait history parameters (e.g. estimates of growth, natural mortality, maturity, etc.) should be considered a high priority for the IOTC in support of the next stock assessment.
+Research emphasis on collating catch per unit effort (CPUE) time series for the main fleets, size compositions and life trait history parameters (e.g. estimates of growth, natural mortality, maturity, etc.) should be considered a high priority for SEAFDEC in support of their next stock assessment.

-In the opinion of the assessment team the potential impacts of the fishery on Kawakawa stock are considered during the management process and reasonable measures taken to minimise impacts including advising reduced TACs to enable stocks meet MSY (FAO 57).
+In the opinion of the assessment team the potential impacts of the fishery on Kawakawa stock are considered during the management process and reasonable measures taken to minimise impacts.